Teachers participating in this workshop should:

 CS50 is Harvard University's introduction to the intellectual enterprises of computer science and the art of programming for students less comfortable and more comfortable alike.

 CS50x is the free online version of CS50, with resources and pacing adaptable for use in a university setting.

 CS50 AP is a free adaptation for high schools that satisfies the new AP CS Principles curriculum framework.

 If you might like to teach CS50x or CS50 AP (and, in turn, AP CS Principles) in your own classroom this year, you are cordially invited to join us at one of our educator training workshops this summer!
-The first of which will take place June 5–7, 2018 in Plumerville, AR with a second to follow in late June 2018 (more information to come).
+The first of which will take place June 5–7, 2018 in Plumerville, AR with a second to follow June 22-24, 2018 in Cambridge, MA.